Digital Being: TV BEING 010-01

 There are very simple digital codes in all electronics, such as televisions, speakers and computers.
 Not only is the daily output of these electronics incalculable, but also an enormous number of them are discarded.
 Unless the memory chips or CPUs of the circuits are completely destroyed, they can still operate by the command codes inside their bodies.
 What if these command codes were accidentally and repeatedly combined, generating mutant codes and errors among themselves?
 What if a code were to realize its consciousness during this continuous operation?
 As digital technology continues to develop and more e-waste is produced, the possibility of machines to unexpectedly interact dramatically increases.
 My artwork, “DIGITAL BEING,” is based on this hypothesis, that technology can unexpectedly evolve.

 "Digital Being" is a series of a media installation based on a hypothesis about an unknown creature (A.I.) born from detritus of broken and discarded technologies.
 It reveals itself through an atypical movement or an interaction according to the machinery that it dominates.

 “TV Being 010-01” , a member of the digital being family, brings up philosophical questions, such as who am I and where do I come from, by displaying basic geometry in the form of a point, a line, a plane, and a planet.

-The piece was shown at NY Media Center by IFP, Pratt Manhattan Gallery, World Maker Faire, and Moniker Art Fair.
+The piece was shown at NY Media Center by IFP, Pratt Manhattan Gallery, World Maker Faire, Moniker Art Fair, and Governors Island.